konstantin-baetz/konstantinbaetz.github.io/index.md

 ## Welcome to my website

 I am a political economist, interested in issued of economic statecraft, and passionate about policy relevant research.
-Below you can find links to my writings and other miscallenous things.
+Below you can find links to my writings and other miscellaneous things.

 You can use the [editor on GitHub](https://github.com/konstantin-baetz/konstantinbaetz.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.